 Peter Jackson recently revealed the reason he hasn’t directed a narrative film since 2014’s The Hobbit: The Battle of the Five Armies: the death of his friend and DP, Andrew Lesnie.
 The good news is that Jackson himself is working on his return.
 And it’s coming any day now.
-And according to reports, it could even be for a Tintin sequel.
+And according to reports, it’s going to be this Tintin sequel.

-When Andy Serkis, who voiced Captain Haddock in The Adventures of Tintin, recently chatted to Collider that Jackson really wants to make the second film.
+Just recently, Andy Serkis, who voiced Captain Haddock in The Adventures of Tintin, chatted with Collider and revealed that Jackson really wants to make the second film.
 “I love that Tintin film.
 I loved the process of making that film with such great filmmakers.
 I think Peter really, really wants to make it, so hopefully down the line,” he said.

 Serkis himself is really busy at the moment, of course.
 He’s got The Batman Part II shoots, and he’s taking on directing from Jackson for the upcoming The Lord of the Rings sequel: The Hunt for Gollum.
 But that busy schedule couldn’t even prevent him from expressing his excitement for Tintin 2, a film that’s been in limbo for quite some time now.